-- Would starting at community college save significant \$? - Consider the number of children you will send to college - Think in terms of total enrollment (4+ years) and total debt - Calculate the post-graduation monthly loan payment - Research the potential starting salary for the intended career - Is the student considering graduate school? - Know your credit score if you plan to borrow a private loan - Compare each school's net price after financial aid offers are received
+- Would starting at community college save significant \$? - Consider the number of children the family is sending to college - Think in terms of total enrollment (4+ years) and total debt - Calculate the post-graduation monthly loan payment - Research the potential starting salary for the intended career - Is the student considering graduate school? - Know the parent's credit score if the family is planning to borrow a private loan - Compare each school's net price after financial aid offers are received